bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     used as unique identifiers in the RO-Crate specification.

 The **Submitter** section has the same terms as the Authors section, but it specifically provides the details of the person running the workflow, that can be different from the Authors.
+The whole section is optional.

 ..
 WARNING::